-Coursework provides you with an opportunity to do some independent research into a topic.
-The research you do will involve looking for information in published sources such as textbooks, encyclopedias, journals, TV, radio and on the internet.
+In some subjects you will have an opportunity to do some independent research into a topic.
+The research you do may involve looking for information in published sources such as textbooks, encyclopaedias, journals, TV, radio and on the internet.

-Using information from published sources (including the internet) as the basis for your coursework is a good way to demonstrate your knowledge and understanding of a subject.
-You must take care how you use this material though - you cannot copy it and claim it as your own work
+You can demonstrate your knowledge and understanding of a subject by using information from sources or generated from sources which may include the internet and AI.
+Remember though, you must take care how you use this material - you cannot copy it and claim it as your own work.